MLAOPDX/monkeytale/README.md

 ## Interface Decisions

-Monkeytale syntax expects to live in [Workflowy](https://workflowy.com) as the writing platform and OPML source.
+MonkeyTale syntax expects to live in [Workflowy](https://workflowy.com) as the writing platform and OPML source.
 Theoretically, any [OPML generating system](http://opml.org/compatibleApps.opml) could be used.

-An OPML export will be given to the Monkeytale parser by committing it to a git repo.
+An OPML export will be given to the MonkeyTale parser by committing it to a git repo.
 The parser will then pass the generated structure and content on to each available plugin, to do whatever it does.

-Monkeytale will recognize the following structural block hierarchies:
+MonkeyTale will recognize the following structural block hierarchies:

 - Manuscript, Part, Chapter, Subheading, Scene, Quote, and Verse
 - Backstory, @Character, and #Setting

 Each block is an outline item, where each higher level block contains one or more outline line items itself.
 Block nesting can skip levels, for example a Manuscript could consist of only a single Paragraph.

+The character and setting are prefixed with @ and # respectively, two special markers in WorkFlowy making finding and filtering content much easier.

 The nesting chains look something like this: